By: LeAnn Nickelsen, M.Ed.

 Teach them about their brains!

 Explain brain plasticity to them so they realize that what they do can improve or harm their brain.
 Different environments, how much we enrich our learning experiences, and even the food that we eat can enhance or damage the brain.
-Great books: It’s All In Your Head (Grades 6-12) and Simon Seymour’s Brain book.
-Website: Neuroscience for Kids: http://faculty.washington.edu/ chudler/neurok.html.
-Carol Dweck and her colleagues created a curriculum to help you teach growth mindsets: www.brainology.org
+Great books: It’s All In Your Head (Grades 6-12) and Simon Seymour’s Brain.
+Also, check out the website Neuroscience for Kids.
+Finally, Carol Dweck and her colleagues created a curriculum to help you teach growth mindsets called Brainology.

 Help students understand that “change” is just part of life.

 It’s normal and makes us stronger.
 Teach this at every golden opportunity.
-If you want to learn more and change your whole school’s mindset, then I recommend the book: Mindsets in the Classroom (Mary Cay Ricci, 2013).
+If you want to learn more and change your whole school’s mindset, then I recommend the book Mindsets in the Classroom by Mary Cay Ricci.

 Blackwell, L., Trzesniewski, K., & Dweck, C. S. (2007).
 Implicit theories of intelligence predict achievement across an adolescent transition: A longitudinal study and an intervention.
 Child Development, 78(1), 246–263.